 It also includes the infrastructure necessary to make eVTOLs function, both in urban and rural environments.
 This includes vertiports, charging stations, and the required electricity supply.

-For example, the Research Dive report looks at the value of different sectors of the eVTOL industry, predicting that vectored technology will hold the most value.
+For example, the Research Dive report looks at the value of different sectors of the eVTOL industry, predicting that vector technology will hold the most value.
 Most of this comes from R&D but also the industries that’ll adopt the technology.

 For eVTOLs to legally fly, they need regulation.
 In the US, this is done by the Federal Aviation Administration (FAA).
 Importantly, eVTOLs are a very difficult thing to regulate because they’re not like anything that’s come before them.